 2. The Compound Effect by Darren Hardy

 He says if he puts a plank on the ground and gives you $20 to walk the length, you’ll do it.
-But if he puts the plank between two 100-story building and gives you $20, you probably won’t do it.
-However, if your child was on the opposite building and the building was on fire, you’ll do it regardless if you get $20 or not!
-This is the type of analogy which will get me remember the concept for life.
+But if he puts the plank between two 100-story buildings and gives you $20, you probably won’t do it.
+However, if your child was in the opposite building and the building was on fire, you’ll do it regardless if you get $20 or not!
+This is the type of analogy that will get me to remember the concept forever.

 3. The Millionaire Master Plan by Roger James Hamilton

 The entrepreneur resort which I went to in Bali, is created by the author of this book, Roger Hamilton.
 I started following Roger since mid-2014, and I love the information he shares about wealth and entrepreneurship.
 What I love most about his teaching is how customize it is to the individual.